Our worship service is on Sundays at 10:00 am at the 500 N Clinton St, Iowa City.

 Our worship is designed for followers, seekers and skeptics.
 Since we believe that there is “not one square inch of creation over which the Lord does not declare – mine!” we address just about everything.
 Our most recent classes were on “Missional Marriages”, “Pixar-ing Postmodernism Through A Christian Lens”, “Is it Really Science versus Faith?”, “Everyday Priests in a Post-Christian Society,” "A Lamp to my Feet: Negotiating a Path Through the Political Thicket", and most recently “A Study of Philippians.”

 One Ancient Hope desires to help spiritually form children in worship and discipleship.

 Worship: All children stay with us during our initial time of liturgy and singing.
 Immediately following the Lord’s Prayer, we open our nursery until the hymn of response, after the sermon.
-Children ages 4 and up are encouraged to stay with us during our morning worship, and our pastor seeks to include at least one illustration or application specifically designed for the kids.
+Children ages 4 and up are encouraged to stay with us during our morning worship, and our pastor gives the children a short lesson before the sermon that ties into the main sermon.

 One Ancient Hope desires to care well for the little ones of our church.

 Our nursery is for children ages 3 and under.
 It is located in a safe and clean environment.
 There are always at least two adults and a youth volunteer staffing he nursery regardless of the number of children.
 Parents and children are given tags to ensure that children are put back into the proper loving arms at the end of their stay.